-The only way to enjoy an authentic Japanese dining experience…
+The best way to enjoy an authentic Japanese dining experience…

 …is to go to Japan.

 Or to Koya in Soho, where the dough for fat, silky wheat-flour noodles is kneaded on site each day in the traditional Japanese way.

 Serving two main types of noodle – atsu-atsu: hot noodles in a hot broth; and hiya-atsu: a hot broth with cold noodles on the side – in an authentically understated and utilitarian interior, it’s easy to forget that you’re in London while dining here.

 Providing that you can avoid looking out of the window while doing so.